natandaniel/web_services_in_core_java/README.md

 Describes the British Shorthair cat.

-The purpose is to demonstrate how to build such a web service with custom data types using the wsgen utility and how to build client code easing the development of a client for the service with wsimport.
+The purpose is to demonstrate how to build a SOAP web service when custom data types are used.

 I also added in the mix some SOAP API code with a SOAP handler that can monitor SOAP requests/responses.
 SOAP handlers are useful not only for monitoring but also for securing the acces to a service through credentials checking etc.